7onn/7onn/.github/ISSUE_TEMPLATE/daily.md

 labels: documentation
 ---

-1. expectations (what should have my fully attention today)
+1. expectations (what should have my full attention today)
-  - [ ] example
   - [ ] example

 2. counter expectations (what took my attention away)